deuxfleurs-org/garage/doc/book/reference-manual/features.md

 To learn more about geo-distributed Garage clusters, read our documentation on [setting up a real-world deployment](@/documentation/cookbook/real-world.md).

+### Standalone/self-contained

+Garage is extremely simple to deploy, and does not depend on any external service to run.
+This makes setting up and administering storage clusters, we hope, as easy as it could be.

 ### Flexible topology

 A Garage cluster can very easily evolve over time, as storage nodes are added or removed.